Treatment Option Overview

 Some treatments for tumors cause side effects months or years after treatment has ended.

 Some late effects may be treated or controlled.
+Life-long hormone replacement therapy with several medicines may be needed.
 It is important to talk with your child's doctors about the effects tumor treatment can have on your child.
 (See the PDQ summary on Late Effects of Treatment for Childhood Cancer for more information).

 Five types of treatment are used:

 The way the surgery is done depends on the size of the tumor and where it is in the brain.
-It also depends on whether the tumor has grown into nearby tissue in a finger-like way.
-The types of surgery include the following:
+It also depends on whether the tumor has grown into nearby tissue in a finger-like way and expected late effects after surgery.

 - Transsphenoidal surgery: A type of surgery in which the instruments are inserted into part of the brain by going through an incision (cut) made under the upper lip or at the bottom of the nose between the nostrils and then through the sphenoid bone (a butterfly-shaped bone at the base of the skull).